 Students can join SHADE at any time during the year.
 There are no requirements that students need to fulfill (e.g., past sexual health education, health advocate work).
 Send questions about membership to email@example.com or call (612) 626-4086.

 SHADE offers sexual health programs for University of Minnesota fraternities, sororities, residence halls, and any interested campus group.
-We have two basic programs, Sex Talks & Blow Pops and Red Rocket, and three specialty programs on sexual pleasure, contraception, and communication.
+We have one basic programs, Sex Talks & Blow Pops, and three specialty programs on sexual pleasure, contraception, and communication.
 All programs last one hour.
 You can request any program but we recommend starting with a basic program.
 We are also willing to work with your group to design a customized presentation to address a specific topic.